bufbuild-ru/docs/blog/protobuf-es-v2/index.md

 getOption(UserSchema.field.lastName, sensitive); // true
 ```

-Custom options is a very useful and powerful feature of Protobuf—for more details on how to work with them, check out the [official documentation on Custom options](https://protobuf.dev/programming-guides/proto3/#customoptions).
+Custom options is a very useful and powerful feature of Protobuf — for more details on how to work with them, check out the [official documentation on Custom options](https://protobuf.dev/programming-guides/proto3/#customoptions).
 For more details on how to use Custom options with Protobuf-ES, check out the [Custom options](https://github.com/bufbuild/protobuf-es/blob/v2.0.0/MANUAL.md#custom-options) section of the docs.

 ### TypeScript types for Protobuf JSON format